-Heartburn is felt when stomach acid flows back up into the esophagus (food pipe or gullet), down which food moves from the mouth to the stomach.
+Persistent acid reflux that happens more than twice a week is called gastroesophageal reflux disease (GERD).
+Heartburn is felt when stomach acid flows back up into the esophagus - the pipe that carries food from the mouth to the stomach.

 What causes heartburn?

-Tests and diagnosis of heartburn
+Symptoms of heartburn

 Treatment and prevention of heartburn

-The main treatment for repeated heartburn caused by gastroesophageal reflux disease is to reduce the production of stomach acid by using drugs called proton-pump inhibitors (PPIs).
-Find out more about PPIs, over-the-counter options for acid reflux, and other treatment options.
+The main treatment for repeated heartburn caused by gastroesophageal reflux disease is to reduce the production of stomach acid.
+This can be achieved though lifestyle alterations, or by using drugs such as proton-pump inhibitors (PPIs) or histamine-2 blockers.
+Find out more about PPIs, over-the-counter medications for acid reflux, and other treatment options.

 Lifestyle control of heartburn

+Changes to lifestyle or behavior can prevent or improve heartburn symptoms.
+Read more about prevention through lifestyle.
 Our acid reflux page has more in-depth information on all the topics introduced here.